Canonical metrics on holomorphic Courant algebroids: Introduction

 for pairs of reductions $h_1,h_0$ on a bundle.

-With this new framework at hand, in Section \ref{subsec:variational} we introduce new tools to address the existence and uniqueness problem for the Hull-Strominger system, which is recovered from \eqref{eq:twistedStromholintro} when $\ell_X = 0$.
+With this new framework at hand, in Section \ref{subsec:variational} we introduce new tools to address the existence and uniqueness problem for the Hull-Strominger system, which is recovered from \eqref{eq:twistedStromholintro} when $[\theta_\omega] = 0$.
 Analogously to the relation between Calabi-Yau metrics and solutions to the complex Monge-Amp\`ere equation $\omega^n/n! = \mu$ in K\"ahler geometry, we observe that the Hull-Strominger system is a particular example of a family of more flexible equations, formulated on a compact complex manifold $X$ endowed with a smooth volume form $\mu$ and a Bott-Chern algebroid $Q$.

-Following a variational principle, we define a functional $M$ on the space of metrics on $Q$, which we call the \emph{dilaton functional}, given by the $L^1$-norm of $\mu$.
+Following a variational principle, we define a functional $M$ on the space of metrics on $Q$, which we call the \emph{dilaton functional}.
 Upon restriction to the space $B_\sigma^+$ of metrics on $Q$ with fixed Aeppli class $\sigma \in \Sigma_Q(\RR)$, the Euler-Lagrange equations for $M$ define a system of partial differential equations \eqref{eq:stromabstractexp} which we call the \emph{Calabi System}.
 When $X$ admits a holomorphic volume form, the Calabi system is equivalent to the Hull-Strominger system (see Proposition \ref{prop:relationStr}).
-In a sense, the Calabi system gives an extension of the complex Monge-Amp\`ere equation to holomorphic Courant algebroids (see Proposition \ref{prop:extremaexactcase}), which we expect will provide new insight on the existence problem for the Hull-Strominger system.
+In a sense, the Calabi system gives an extension of the complex Monge-Amp\`ere equation to holomorphic Courant algebroids (see Proposition \ref{prop:extremaexactcase}), which we expect will provide new insights on the existence problem for the Hull-Strominger system.

 The dilaton functional $M$ has some remarkable properties.
 It is bounded from below, and concave along suitable paths on the space of metrics on $Q$ with fixed Aeppli class (see Corollary \ref{cor:concave}).
 These special paths, given by \eqref{eq:concavepath}, are reminiscent of the geodesics in the space of metrics in a fixed K\"ahler class, which play an important role in the constant scalar curvature problem in K\"ahler geometry (see e.g. \cite{D6}).
-Using the concavity properties of the functional we prove the following.
+Using the concavity properties of the functional we prove the following (see also Remark \ref{rem:uniqueKahlercase}).